nuagesdencre/CI_PracticalPython/README.md

     I had trouble determining the best way to display the current user information.
 I have chosen push the complexity into my template, to allow for a simpler view.
     Setting up the leaderboard logic took me a little while but thanks to good advice, I ended up using a class and appropriate instance methods.

+- Finding typos in my README.md
+    So many typos...
+Hopefully I caught them all :)
 ## Deployment
 This project has been deployed using Heroku.

-- I realised the website using [PyCharm](https://www.jetbrains.com/pycharm/), which is a Python IDE.
+- I created the web app using [PyCharm](https://www.jetbrains.com/pycharm/), which is a Python IDE.
 The app was tested in a development environment with a debugging option.
 Due to the limited scope of this project, the secret key was randomised and left into the app.py file.

 - I prepared the Heroku required documents (Procfile and requirements.txt) according to the guidelines provided on Heroku [(link here)](https://devcenter.heroku.com/articles/deploying-python).
 These documents indicate the language of the app to be deployed, along with its dependencies.
 I changed the app environment to production and removed the debugging option.